Getting Comfortable With The Basics

 Google 2-step verification

-• Google 2-step verification – How it works: – Google 2-step verification adds an extra layer of security to your Google Account by requiring you to have access to your phone as well as your username and password when you sign in.
-I use this feature; it requires a bit more effort to set up but makes your Google account more secure than most banking sites.
+• Google 2-step verification – How it works: – Google 2-step verification adds an extra layer of security to your Google Account by requiring you to have access to your phone and your username and password when you sign in.
+I use this feature; it requires more effort to set up but makes your Google account more secure than most banking sites.
 Glenn

 Protect Your Accounts

 Most digital accounts have settings that can help regain control of your account if it’s compromised.
-However, before your account is compromised, the recovery settings must be set up.
+However, the recovery settings must be set up before your account is compromised.

 These are the things you can do: